mwhesse/dataverse-mcp/README.md

    - Check that the app registration is properly configured

 2. **Permission Denied**
-   - Verify that an application user has been created in Dataverse for your app registration
+   - **Verify Application User Exists**: Check that an application user has been created in Dataverse for your app registration
-   - Check if the application user has appropriate security roles (e.g., System Administrator)
+   - **Check Security Roles**: Ensure the application user has appropriate security roles:
+     - **System Administrator**: Required for full schema operations
+     - **System Customizer**: Minimum for table/column operations
+     - **Environment Maker**: May be needed for solution operations
-   - Ensure the application user is enabled and not disabled
+   - **Verify User Status**: Ensure the application user is enabled and not disabled
+   - **Check Business Unit**: Verify the application user is assigned to the correct business unit
+   - **Validate Client ID**: Confirm the Application ID in Dataverse matches your Azure app registration Client ID

 3. **Entity Not Found**
    - Verify entity logical names are correct